 This category includes revenues from excise taxes on insurance premiums written by insurance companies conducting business within the City.
-Excise taxes on insurance premiums written by insurance companies conducting business within the City are allocated from the state to local governments based on current census data.
-This category represents 16% of total general fund revenues.
-The insurance premiums taxes for 2024 are estimated based on amounts received in 2013-2023.
+These revenues are allocated from the state to local governments based on current census data.
+This category represents 19% of total general fund revenues.
+The insurance premiums taxes for 2025 are estimated based on amounts received in 2013-2024.